Skip to main content

 Propellers: Moving Large Masses of Air Slowly

-Propellers act like rotating wings, pulling in a large volume of air and pushing it backward at a relatively low velocity.
+Propellers act like rotating wings, pulling in a large volume of air and pushing it backwards at a relatively low velocity.

 • Efficiency at Low Speeds: Because the air is moved slowly, less energy is wasted, making propellers highly efficient at lower speeds and altitudes.